 Question: In one of our COG Regions, we fund several projects to build, upgrade, enhance, or replace the regional communications system.
-The amount of State Homeland Security Grant funds (SHSP) grant funds the COG receives does not cover all of the necessary upgrade, replacement, or enhancement costs, and some state agencies and other entities that use the system have offered to help contribute to these costs, so more of the necessary upgrades can be made in the coming year(s).
+The amount of SHSP grant funds the COG receives does not cover all of the necessary upgrade, replacement, or enhancement costs, and some state agencies and other entities that use the system have offered to help contribute to these costs, so more of the necessary upgrades can be made in the coming year(s).